Research Group Leader

 - Investigation of the role of RNA in development and human diseases

-- Biochemical and structural characterization of RNA in eukaryotic cells
+- Functional and biochemical characterization of RNA binding and modifying proteins in eukaryotic cells

 Content of research